pi-hole/docs/docs/guides/dns/unbound.md

 sudo apt remove unbound
 ```

-Make sure to switch to another upstream DNS server for Pi-hole .
+Make sure to switch to another upstream DNS server for Pi-hole.